sympy/sympy/doc/src/modules/vector/coordsys.rst

 More about Coordinate Systems
 =============================

-It is a pretty well-known concept that there is no :math:`absolute` notion of location or orientation in space.
+It is a pretty well-known concept that there is no absolute notion of location or orientation in space.
 Any given coordinate system defines a unique 'perspective' of quantifying positions and directions.
 Therefore, even if we assume that all systems deal with the same